Lawton, Oklahoma

 Lawton is a city in and the county seat of Comanche County, in the U.S. state of Oklahoma.
-Located in southwestern Oklahoma, approximately 87 mi southwest of Oklahoma City, it is the principal city of the Lawton, Oklahoma, metropolitan statistical area.
+Located in western Oklahoma, approximately 87 mi southwest of Oklahoma City, it is the principal city of the Lawton, Oklahoma, metropolitan statistical area.
 According to the 2020 census, Lawton's population was 90,381, making it the sixth-largest city in the state, and the largest in Western Oklahoma.

-Developed on former reservation lands of the Kiowa, Comanche, and Apache Indians, Lawton was founded by European Americans on 6 August 1901.
+Developed on former reservation lands of the Kiowa, Comanche, and Apache peoples, Lawton was incorporated in 1901.
 It was named after Major General Henry Ware Lawton, who served in the Civil War, where he earned the Medal of Honor, and was killed in action in the Philippine–American War.
 Lawton's landscape is typical of the Great Plains, with flat topography and gently rolling hills, while the area north of the city is marked by the Wichita Mountains.

 The city's proximity to the Fort Sill Military Reservation, formerly the base of the Apache territory before statehood, gave Lawton economic and population stability throughout the 20th century.

 Although Lawton's economy is still largely dependent on Fort Sill, it has grown to encompass manufacturing, higher education, health care, and retail.
 The city has a council-manager government; the city council members are elected from single-member districts and the mayor is elected at-large.
 They hire a professional city manager to direct daily operations.

-Interstate 44 and three major United States highways serve the city, while Lawton-Fort Sill Regional Airport connects Lawton by air.
-Recreation can be found at the city's many parks, lakes, museums, and festivals.
-Notable residents of the city include many musical and literary artists, as well as several professional athletes.
+Interstate 44 and three major United States highways serve the city, Lawton-Fort Sill Regional Airport connects Lawton by air, while Greyhound Lines and the Lawton Area Transit System provide intercity and local bus service respectively.

 History

 The territory of present-day Oklahoma was long settled by ancient cultures of prehistoric American Indians, including the Clovis, 11500 BCE; Folsom, 10600 BCE; and Plainview, 10000 BCE cultures.

 The valleys of the Arkansas River and Red River were the center of Caddoan Mississippian culture, which began to develop about 800 CE.
 The people developed more dense settlement and a complex architecture of earthwork platform mounds.
 Archeological evidence has shown that these people were the direct ancestors of the historic Caddoan-language peoples who inhabited the larger region, including the Caddo and the Wichita peoples.

 In the 16th century, Spanish explorer Francisco Vásquez de Coronado visited in 1541, beginning European contact.
 Around the 1700s, two tribes from the north, the Comanche and Kiowa, migrated to the Oklahoma and Texas regions.

-For most of the 18th century, the French exerted nominal control over the Oklahoma region as part of their La Louisiane, or New France.
+For most of the 18th century, the French exerted nominal control over the Oklahoma region as part of French Louisiana.
 The largest French settlements were along the Gulf Coast, in New Orleans, Louisiana, and Mobile, Alabama.
 The limited interaction between the Native American and European peoples was based on fur trading.